BettercareHealth/bettercare/maternal-care/test-9.md

 	1. When her cervix is fully dilated and 1/5 of the fetal head is still palpable above the pelvic brim
 	1. When her cervix is fully dilated and 2/5 of the fetal head is still palpable above the pelvic brim
 	1. When her cervix is fully dilated and 3/5 of the fetal head is still palpable above the pelvic brim
-6. When is it safe not to bear down but to wait for engagement of the fetal head to occur in a patient with a fully dilated cervix?
+6. When is it safe not to bear down but to wait if the fetal head is 2/5th or more palpable above the pelvic brim in a patient with a fully dilated cervix?
 	1. If there is no fetal distress and no cephalopelvic disproportion
 	1. If the patient is a multigravida
 	1. If the patient is a primigravida